 7. Sustaining growth is not easy after rapid success

 ‘About the Fit’ reaches goals of 5 years in 9 months.
 And so the expectations get sky high to the point of becoming unrealistic.
 The faster you climb up the ladder, the deeper you could fall.
 Rapid success is not easy to sustain.
-Perhaps it’s time assess your expectations, your team’s expectations, your investors’ expectations and your customer expectations and realign your thoughts towards more realistic goals.
+Perhaps it’s time you assess your expectations, your team’s expectations, your investors’ expectations and your customer expectations and realign your thoughts towards more realistic goals.

 8. Don’t underestimate an intern

-Have you watched The intern as well?
+Have you watched The Intern as well?
 What have you learnt from it?
 Do leave your feedback in the comments section below.